zrowland885/posim/README.md

 - ``geographiclib``
 - ``matplotlib``

 However, matplotlib is only used for plotting and can therefore be considered optional.
-The following packages from the Python standard library are alo used in the library:

-- ``math``
-- ``concurrent``
-- ``datetime``

 ## Examples